De procinctu romanae miliciae: Transmission

 It was known that Hrabanus had written a military treatise even before the treatise De procinctu was discovered by Jakob Marx in the 19th century.
 In the preface to his treatise De anima (On the Soul), addressed to Lothair, Hrabanus refers to the appendix on the ancient methods of training soldiers that he excerpted from Vegetius for the king, considering them useful in light of recent barbarian invasions.
 He selected, he says, only what was relevant in "modern times" (tempore moderno) and provided annotations.
 Marx identified Hrabanus's treatise in the text De procinctu in manuscript Abt.
 95 Nr.
 133c of the episcopal archive in Trier.
 It immediately precedes a copy of the Planctus de obitu Karoli.
 Although the Trier copy of De procinctu does not name its author, it is clear from the prologue that it is the work mentioned by Hrabanus in De anima.
+Charles West calls these two treatises "two wings of a single work".

 An edition of the Latin text has been published by Ernst Dümmler.
 It has been translated into English by Charles West.
 In both, the chapters appear misnumbered, so that there are two chapter sixes.